 Writing a great synopsis is almost as important as writing a great book.
 This is where you want to be able to entice your reader to buy your book but you don’t want to give too much of the storyline away.
 (Here is a great post about how to write the best cover copy.)
 What you should keep in mind when writing your synopsis for your Kobo Writing Life book is that you can enhance the content.

 You can bold, italicize and underline your content.
 In addition, you can create numbered or bullet lists and adjust indentation.
-Why not bold the sentences that you think are more grabbing to your readers?

 Things to avoid in your metadata